-According to the Washington Department of Ecology (Ecology) Water Quality Atlas, exceedance of water quality parameters is located within the project action area in the North Marina and western connection to the boat launch; this body of water is listed as Category 2 and exceeded criteria for bacteria (Ecology 2021).
+According to the Washington Department of Ecology (Ecology) Water Quality Atlas, exceedance of water quality parameters is located within the project action area; this body of water is listed as Category 2 and exceeded criteria for bacteria (Ecology 2021).
 Category 2 waters are identified as "waters of concern" that do not show persistent impairment but are monitored through continued testing.